quentinglorieux/LeishMan/nuxt-app/public/data/publications/Treatment-outcome-of-imported-cutaneous-leishmaniasis-among-travelers-and-migrants-infected-with-Leishmania-major-and-Leishmania-tropica:-a-retrospective-study-in-European-centers-2013-to-2019.md

 ---
-title: Treatment outcome of imported cutaneous leishmaniasis among travelers and migrants infected with Leishmania major and Leishmania tropica: a retrospective study in European centers 2013 to 2019
+title: "Treatment outcome of imported cutaneous leishmaniasis among travelers and migrants infected with Leishmania major and Leishmania tropica: a retrospective study in European centers 2013 to 2019"
 authors: "Glans H"
 journal: "Int J Infect Dis"
 year: 2022